Installing Tool Dependencies

 use -h xyz

-The following command will incorporate the xyz environment preserving the environment for future shell invocations.
-It will also not override any conflicting environments:
+the environment for future shell invocations.
+It will also not over-

 use -p -k xyz

-The following command will remove the xyz environment but retain its use for future sessions:
+The following command will remove the xyz environment but retain its

 unuse -e xyz